tcmorris/tcmorris.github.io/_posts/2015-06-03-codegarden15-preview.md

 After looking at the [schedule](http://codegarden15.com/schedule), here are a few that I have picked out...

-- Umbraco Roadmap Panel
+**Umbraco Roadmap Panel**

 Find out about all that is coming up in future releases of Umbraco.
 Version 7 was a big step, but Umbraco is a product that keeps on moving.
 I'm really looking forward to see what is in store.

-- How to develop a killer package
+**How to develop a killer package**

 Lee and Matt outline all that is required to make a package and get it out on the appropriate channels.
 Kind of like an overview of how to contribute to Umbraco with new ideas or improvements.
 As someone who would like to get more involved in this side of things, it should prove to be a helpful guide.

-- Beyond the web
+**Beyond the web**

 We primarily see Umbraco as a traditional CMS which maps directly to website content and it's HTML.
 This session looks to help us realise that Umbraco can be used for other purposes and that this can be tied with all sorts of other connected devices.
 One for the future maybe.

-- Securing Your Umbraco
+**Securing Your Umbraco**

 We build Umbraco websites on a regular basis and many of these are live at present.
 All across the world, there could be someone who has malicious intentions towards your website.
 This session looks at preventing that.
 This is something I'm hoping I won't walk away from with too much shock, but it's definitely an important aspect of maintaining websites.

+### See you there

 I have only listed a few here, but there is a great schedule and I'm sure there will be sessions outside of the above which will really take my attention.
-For instance, the sessions geared towards customising Umbraco, using ReactJS with Umbraco or how to deal with load balancing and then there are the workshops...
+For instance, the sessions geared towards customising Umbraco, using ReactJS with Umbraco or how to deal with load balancing and then there are also the workshops...

 And of course getting to meet all the people that I follow on Twitter whilst sharing a drink or two will be great too.